minetest-mods/minetest-mods.github.io/README.md

 The project admins reserve the right to discontinue, remove or refuse any project based on legality, content or other, at their discretion.

+⚠ **New mods are not being accepted into the project at this time** ⚠

 The original author of the mod should be the one submitting it to the minetest-mods project.
 Only in exigent circumstances will a mod fork be allowed, and admins reserve the right to refuse mod forks at their discretion.
 In general, forks are only allowed